 Alas, as Talleyrand said of the restored Bourbons, some researchers learn nothing (about the world) and forget nothing (about their prejudices).

 Of course, those are merely general remarks.
-As an interested party, it would be out of place for me to comment on this rejoinder to this (admirably restrained) critique of this attack on the idea of swift-certain-fair sanctioning systems (mislabeled “HOPE”) from advocates of the competing assess-and-treat paradigm, incorporating the Risk-Needs-Responsivity assessment process.
+As an interested party, it would be out of place for me to comment on the rejoinder (pp. 75ff) to the (admirably restrained critique) (pp. 71ff) to an attack (pp. 57ff) on the idea of swift-certain-fair sanctioning systems (mislabeled “HOPE”) from advocates of the competing assess-and-treat paradigm, incorporating the Risk-Needs-Responsivity assessment process.
 So I will outsource the commentary to the colleague who alerted me that the journal Federal Probation had finally published all three items.
 He summarizes the rejoinder:

 The HOPE research is OK so far as it goes (we can’t find any fault with the conduct of the Hawaii Randomized Controlled Trial [RCT]), but it has limited external validity, and there is other research suggesting that threats have limited capacity to influence behavior.
 And here is a long list of bad things that will probably happen if HOPE is widely adopted.